 In consultation with the mathematics faculty, students will select one of the three North Park Distinctives to relate to mathematics.
-Students will choose a service learning project modeling mathematics in an urban setting, an international experience studying or applying mathematics in a foreign country, or a historical/theological study relating mathematics to their.
+Students will choose a service learning project modeling mathematics in an urban setting, an international experience studying or applying mathematics in a foreign country, or a historical/theological study relating mathematics to their faith.
 Written and oral presentations required.
-Prerequisite: fourth year standing mathematics major.
+Student must be of fourth-year standing and a mathematics major.

-4910 Independent Study in Mathematics (1-4 sh)
+4910 Independent Study in Mathematics (1-4 sh) Independent Study in Mathematics.